Klaus Welle: Career

-As Secretary General of the European Parliament since 2009, Welle has interpreted his role in a more proactive way than most of his predecessors, strongly emphasising the Parliament's role as a law-making body, especially given the significant boost in powers the institution received under the Lisbon Treaty.
-He has promoted a long-run shift in the use of staff resources towards policy work, and away from back-office administration and traditional overheads, notably translation and interpretation.
-He has strengthened the policy staff servicing parliamentary committees, has emphasised the importance of ex-ante and ex-post evaluation, so that the Parliament can insert itself more effectively in the whole EU policy cycle, and has established a new European Parliamentary Research Service (EPRS) to support such work.
-He has used his position to strengthen the Parliament's position in inter-institutional relations, not only with the European Commission, but also with the EU Council of Ministers.
+As Secretary General of the European Parliament from 2009 to 2022, Welle interpreted his role in a more proactive way than most of his predecessors, strongly emphasising the Parliament's role as a law-making body, especially given the significant boost in powers the institution received under the Lisbon Treaty.
+He promoted a long-run shift in the use of staff resources towards policy work, and away from back-office administration and traditional overheads, notably translation and interpretation.
+He has strengthened the policy staff servicing parliamentary committees, has emphasised the importance of ex-ante and ex-post evaluation, so that the Parliament can insert itself more effectively in the whole EU policy cycle, and established a new European Parliamentary Research Service (EPRS) to support such work.
+He used his position to strengthen the Parliament's position in inter-institutional relations, not only with the European Commission, but also with the EU Council of Ministers.
 He also boosted links with the US Congress by opening an EP representative office in Washington DC.

 On 6 June 2022 the European Parliament Bureau accepted Welle's announcement that he would leave the post of Secretary General at the end of the year.

+In April 2023, Welle joined the Wilfried Martens Centre as Academic Council Chairman.
+He is also a vising professor at the London School of Economics.